Jul9an/Minecraft-server/README.md

 # Rpi-Mcserver
 Setup a Minecraft Server with Java on a Raspberry Pi.

-The basic Setup is in file "Setup Java and Server".
+The basic Setup is in the file "Setup Java and Server".

 If you want to change the server Options read the file "server.properties".